ajbuob/CashRegister/README.md

 0    2   1   1     PASS

-0    1   4   0     FAIL - would pass with a different non-optimal strategy as $5 is fist taken for tring to make change
+0    1   4   0     FAIL - would pass with a different non-optimal strategy as $5 is fist taken for trying to make change

 0    1   3   2     PASS